argonne-lcf/ALCF_Hands_on_HPC_Workshop/03_distributedHyperOpt/01_BasicHPS/README.md

 - [x] Explain the hyperparameters in `problem.py`

 - [x] Include section that tests each of the `load_data.py`, `model_run.py`, and `problem.py` scripts individually to make sure they run
-- [ ] Remove `model_run.py` test (tensorflow isn't supposed to run on login nodes??)
+- [ ] Remove `model_run.py` test (TensorFlow isn't supposed to run on login nodes??)

 - [ ] The `deephyper/0.2.1` module seems broken somehow, workaround for now:
-  - [ ] Issues encountered when trying to install deephyper with horovod, but should run without issue using analytics and balsam.
+  - [ ] Issues encountered when trying to install deephyper with Horovod, but should run without issue using analytics and balsam.

 ```bash
 module load postgresql